 When Will Cabbage Make a Head?

-The answer to “when will cabbage make a head” is varied.
+The answer to, “When will cabbage make a head?” is, it depends.
 The common green cabbages form heads more quickly than the huge Savoy cabbage.
 You can expect to see heads in approximately 71 days with green cabbage.
 Red cabbage takes slightly longer and Nappa cabbage will form small heads in only 57 days.
-Cabbage head formation sometimes occurs better in the moist gently warming conditions of spring than in the cooling days of fall.
+Cabbage head formation sometimes occurs better in the moist, gently warming conditions of spring than in the cooling days of fall.
 Consult the seed packet for days from seed to harvest and be patient.

 Why Cabbage Won't Form

-Poor cultivation or planting the seedlings when temperatures are 80 degrees Fahrenheit or more will also affect cabbage head formation.
+- Poor cultivation or planting the seedlings when temperatures are 80 degrees F. (27 C.) or more will also affect cabbage head formation.